 Which procedure is used in the treatment of spider veins?

-Sclerotherapy is the best procedure for spider veins treatment as it’s minimally-invasive, low-risk, causes no discomfort, and leads to zero downtime.
+Sclerotherapy is one of the best procedure for spider veins treatment as it’s minimally-invasive, low-risk, causes no discomfort, and leads to zero downtime.

 Are laser vein centers effective for spider vein removal?

 Laser vein centers aren’t effective for spider vein removal because laser therapy only targets the superficial spider veins, not the underlying venous insufficiency.
 Furthermore, laser therapy is extremely ineffective and it takes multiple sessions before you see any results.

 Yes, spider veins may grow visible or develop during pregnancy due to hormonal changes and an increase in blood volume.

 It’s extremely important to consult a vein doctor about your condition.
 At Vein Treatment Clinic, our vein doctors carefully study your condition and run tests for venous insufficiency to diagnose the root problem.

 Based on the results of the test, your vein doctor develops a treatment plan that’s perfect for your needs.
 Vein disease can progress rapidly so schedule your appointment with your nearest vein treatment clinic today.
 We look forward to seeing you.

 We treat all our patients like they’re our only patients.
 Our vein doctors listen to your problems and examine your medical history to diagnose a treatment plan that’s meant just for you.
 They actively seek minimally-invasive treatments that conclude within an hour.

 Regain your self-confidence and say goodbye to those welts and marks on your skin!
 Book a consultation at our vein treatment clinic in Houston today!